Stiefel tropical linear spaces: Matroids and support sets

-The alternative is that some edge of~$G_k$ meets $V_k$ in a left vertex $i$ and meets $([n]\amalg[d])\setminus V_k$ in a right vertex $j$.
-Since the subgraphs $G_k$ are strictly increasing, the list of them must be finite and we must eventually be in this case.
-We can then construct a spanning tree for $G_k$, which satisfies the demands of the lemma, as follows.
-If $i$ lies on $p_\ell$, then we delete one of the edges of $p_\ell$ incident to $i$.
-If $\ell\neq 0$, then the left endpoint $i_\ell$ of $p_\ell$ lies on some $p_{\ell'}$ with $\ell'<\ell$, and we delete one of the edges of $p_{\ell'}$ incident to $i_\ell$.
-We iterate down in this fashion until we delete an edge of $p_0$.
-Finally, we delete the edge $f_m$ from every path $p_m$ from which we have not yet deleted an edge.
-Let $T'$ be the graph resulting from these deletions.
-This $T'$ is a connected graph: indeed, each of its induced subgraphs on the sets $V_k$ are connected, by an easy induction.
-For similar reasons $T'$ is acyclic: any cycle in $G_k$ contains one of the paths $p_r$, and $T'$ contains none of the $p_r$.
-Clearly $T'$ spans $G$.
-Finally, $T'$ has one fewer left leaf than $T$ had: by construction, with two exceptions, the degrees of the left vertices in $T'$ are equal to those in $T$, since each incident edge added in the passage from $T$ to~$G_k$ is balanced by the removal of an incident edge in the formation of $T'$ from $G_k$.
+The graph $T'$ is a spanning tree for $G_m$, and thus for $G$.
+Indeed, its induced subgraph on any set $V_k$ is a spanning tree for $V_k$, by an easy induction on~$k$, and $G_m\setminus V_m$ is a forest with one vertex of each component in~$V_m$, so that $T'$ as a whole is a spanning tree for $G_m$.
+Moreover, $T'$ has one fewer left leaf than $T$ had: by construction, with two exceptions, the degrees of the left vertices in $T'$ are equal to those in $T$, since each incident edge added in the passage from $T$ to~$G_k$ is balanced by the removal of an incident edge in the formation of $T'$ from $G_k$.
 The exceptions are $i_0$, whose degree has been incremented from 1 to 2, and $i$, whose degree has been decremented but remains at least 2.
+This is the contradiction sought, and therefore a spanning tree with no left leaves exists.

 Connectedness of $M(G)$ holds for the following reason.
-Given any nonempty proper subset $J$ of the right vertices of $G$, choose some $j\in J$ and $j'\not\in J$.
+If $M(G)$ is disconnected, then it is the direct sum of two matroids $M_1$ and $M_2$ on respective ground sets $J$ and $[n]\setminus J$ for some nonempty proper subset $J$ of~$[n]$, which implies that $|B\cap J| = \rank M_1$ for every basis $B$ of~$M(G)$.
+We show that no such nonempty proper subset $J$ exists.
+Given $J$, choose some $j\in J$ and $j'\not\in J$.
 Orient the edges of $T$ away from $j$.
 Choose one out-edge from each left vertex, including all such edges in the path from $j$ to~$j'$; such out-edges exist since none of the left vertices are leaves.
 This gives a matching $\lambda$ on~$G$, and a basis $B$ of~$M(G)$.
 Now orient the edges away from $j'$; the orientations remain the same except for those on the path from $j$ to $j'$.
-Accordingly we get another matching $\lambda'$ on~$G$, with corresponding basis $B\setminus\{j\}\cup\{j'\}$.
-Since these two bases intersect $J$ in sets of different cardinality, $J$ is not a connected component of~$M(G)$. \end{proof}
+Accordingly we get another matching $\lambda'$ on~$G$, with corresponding basis $B\setminus\{j'\}\cup\{j\}$, and these two bases intersect $J$ in sets of different cardinality. \end{proof}

 \begin{corollary} Let $G$ be any bipartite graph on $[d]\amalg[n]$ such that every edge of $G$ is contained in a matching in~$G$.
 Then $G$ has a spanning forest $F$ such that for every edge $e$ of $G$ not in~$F$ there exist matchings $\lambda, \lambda'$ on $G$ such that $e$ is contained in $\lambda$, the remaining edges $\lambda\cup\lambda'\setminus\{e\}$ are contained in~$F$, and the edges contained in just one of $\lambda$ and $\lambda'$ form a single cycle. \end{corollary}